toddaustin07/Edge-ONVIF-Driver/README.md

 ## Notes on Specific Camera Brands
 The official list of camera models that have passed ONVIF certification can be found at this website:  https://www.onvif.org/conformant-products/.

-Even if your camera is not listed there, check the manufacturers documentation to see if they *claim* ONVIF compatibility.
+Even if your camera is not listed there, check the manufacturer's documentation to see if they *claim* ONVIF compatibility.
 It should be noted that although a manufacturer may claim ONVIF compliance, it may not be a complete, or fully-functional implementation if it is not on the official conformant product list noted above.
 Notes on how this driver works with brand-specific cameras will be updated in this document as they are discovered.

 To date, this driver has been tested with Reolink and Hikvision cameras.